 Snapshots and backup are designed for two different things.
 While snapshot supports data durability (i.e. to automatically recover data when there is no copy of the dataset in memory), backup supports disaster recovery (i.e. when the entire cluster needs to be rebuilt from scratch).

-The Redis Enterprise cluster is designed to work with network-attached storage for data persistence.
+The Redis Enterprise cluster is designed to work with network-attached storage for persistent data.
 By default, every node in the cluster is connected to a network-attached storage resource, making the cluster immune to data-loss events such as multiple node failures with no copies of the dataset left in DRAM.
-This durability-proven architecture is illustrated here:
+This data durability-proven architecture is illustrated here:

 As illustrated above, in cases where there is no copy of the dataset left in DRAM, Redis Enterprise will find the most recent copy of the dataset in the network-attached devices that were connected to the failed node, and use that to populate the Redis shard on the new cloud instance.